 "Atypical" workers do not have any additional protection, but they cannot be treated worse than other "typical" employees.
-Disabled employees have such additional rights as:
+Disabled employees have additional rights, such as:

-- an appropriate workplace with special facilities; - working hours limited to eight hours per day and 40 hours per week. - night-work and overtime work is forbidden; - an additional 15-minute break at work; - additional annual leave (10 days per year); and - additional rehabilitative leave (up to 21 days per year).
+- an appropriate workplace with special facilities; - working hours limited to eight hours per day and 40 hours per week; - night work and overtime work is forbidden; - an additional 15-minute break at work; - additional annual leave (10 days per year); and - additional rehabilitative leave (up to 21 days per year).